nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 * Java and
 * R

-The choice of the programming language you choice depends on the ML framework, the development tools you want to use and the hosting capabilities you have.
+The choice of the programming language you choice depends on the machine learning framework, the development tools you want to use and the hosting capabilities you have.
 For fast iterative experimentation a language as Python is well suited.
 And besides speeds for running your application in production also speed for development should be taken into concern.

 **There is no such thing as a ‘best language for machine learning’.**